-A terracotta wind chime is not just a visually pleasing decoration to have in your garden, but also a musical tool that fills the air with delightful sounds.
-This simple-to-make wind chime requires just a few materials but creates a large impact in the garden.
+A terracotta wind chime is not just a visually pleasing decoration to have in your garden but also a musical tool that fills the air with delightful sounds.
+This simple DIY wind chime requires just a few materials but creates a large impact in the garden.

 History of Terracotta Clay Pots